- Director of Operations and Planning, The Education Trust—West

 “I received a scholarship to attend Bennington and, if I can, I’d like to give that back for another student,” Rachel explains.
 “I want others to have the same opportunity I had.”

-Rachel now lives in San Francisco and works for Teach for America, although she spent her first years after graduation working in Bennington’s admissions office.
+Rachel now lives in Oakland, CA, and works for The Education Trust—West, although she spent her first years after graduation working in Bennington’s admissions office.
 The experience of meeting high school seniors who would become Bennington students, and later, graduates was a powerful one.
 “To see who those people are now, and reflect on who they were when they applied, is very motivational and inspirational.
 I want to provide the opportunities I had to more students like them.”

 Large or small, your gift to Bennington makes you a philanthropist.
 Learn more about becoming a Next Pioneer.
 Questions?
 Call 800-598-2979 or email Julie Palmer.